- American Physical Society Sites

 Slashing budgets for DOE Science (-17%), NSF (-11%), NIST R&D (-15%) damages innovation & the economy @[twitterhandle] #voice4physics

 Every 1% decrease in R&D = 0.13% decrease in GDP (ITIF 2012 report). @[twitterhandle], reject the WH's science budget cuts #voice4physics

 .@senatordoe I urge Congress to reject the President's proposed budget cuts for science #voice4physics

 You: Hi.
 My name is ____ and I live in ______.
 I'd like to speak with someone in the office about federal research funding.

 Staffer: (May or may not ask you for your address at this time to confirm you are a constituent) Sure, let me see if that person is available. --Pause-- I’m sorry, that person isn't available now.
 Can I take a message?

 Yes.
 I’m calling about federal funding for science research.
-I would like [elected official’s name] to reject the proposed cuts to the federal research budget in the President's FY18 request.
-Instead, I urge [him/her] to support an increase of 4% real growth for the federal science agencies, and to include science in any infrastructure plans that are developed.
+I would like [elected official's name] to reject the proposed cuts to the federal research budget in the President's FY18 request.
+Slashing budgets for the Department of Energy's Office of Science, National Science Foundation, and National Institute of Standards & Technology would damage innovation and the economy.
+A 2012 report from the Information Technology and Innovation Foundation found that every 1% decrease in R&D investment leads to a 0.13% decrease in GDP.
 [Insert details of your personal story here if you wish].